-Matthew Sharritt, Ph.D., President and Co-founder of Situated Research, specializes in user-experience (UX) research and usability testing within software and video games.
+Matthew Sharritt, Ph.D., President and Co-founder of of both CueCamp and Situated Research, specializes in user-experience (UX) research and usability testing within software, video games, apps, and websites.

 Dr. Sharritt is a graduate of the interdisciplinary Communication & Information Sciences Ph.D. program at the University of Hawai’i, which specializes in communication, computer science, information science, human-computer interaction, and IT management.
 Prior, he obtained his M.S. in Information & Computer Sciences, also at the University of Hawai’i, where he served as a teaching assistant; and his B.S. at Marquette University in Computer Engineering while he was webmaster at Time Warner Telecom.